Find a Way to Connect

 It’s tough to stand out in a world with so many attorneys.
 Join associations and groups that do not focus squarely on your area of law.
 Look for synergy, not exclusion.

 Becoming a resource to physicians is a wonderful way to generate business.
 I have fielded calls from doctors who want advice, and I end every call with, “If I can be of any assistance to you, on any issue, just call or email me.”
 Just like becoming known among attorneys, I became known among medical professionals, making other invaluable connections.

 Write Clearly (And Have a Good SEO Provider)

-Statistics show that increasingly clients are finding lawyers online and are more likely to contact you if you are at the top of their Internet search.
-Your online presence should reflect that you are successful and familiar with their legal need.
+Your online presence should reflect that you are successful and familiar with the legal needs of potential clients.
 Be specific about how you advise clients.
 If a prospective client has the same legal issue, they will call.

 My clients are my best business generators.
 Store and index their information and communicate with them regularly in meaningful ways.
 No one is better suited or more willing to sing your praises than a former client.